bempp/bempp-legacy/doc/source/tutorial_dirichlet.rst

     NumericalQuadratureStrategy<BFT, RT> quadStrategy;

 The ``NumericalQuadratureStrategy`` class takes two template
-arguments: the first is the already known basis function type, and the second, called *result type*, is the type used to represent the values of the integrals.
+arguments: the first is the already known ``BasisFunctionType``, and the second, ``ResultType``, is the type used to represent the values of the integrals.
 Obviously, in problems involving complex-valued operators, like those related to the Helmholtz equation, the result type needs to be chosen as ``std::complex<float>`` or